neondatabase/website/content/docs/reference/glossary.md

 The total volume of data stored in your Neon project.
 Also, a billing metric that measures the total volume of data and history, in GiB-hours, stored in your Neon project.
 See [Storage](/docs/introduction/usage-metrics#storage).

+## Prorate

+Adjusting a payment or charge so it corresponds to the actual usage or time period involved, rather than charging a full amount.
+Neon prorates the cost for extra units of storage when you exceed your plan's allowance.
+For example, if you purchase an extra unit of storage halfway through the monthly billing period, you are only charged half the unit price.

 ## Proxy

 A Neon component that functions as a multitenant service that accepts and handles connections from clients that use the Postgres protocol.